Skip to content

 Timoni maintains a local cache of modules pulled from remote container registries.
 Cashing is meant to reduce network traffic for sequential pull operations and speeds up applying bundles which refer to modules with identical layers.

-The default cache location is $HOME/.timoni/cache and be changed with the --cache-dir global flag.
+The default cache location is $HOME/.timoni/cache and can be changed with either the --cache-dir global flag or TIMONI_CACHE_DIR environment variable.
+The global flag takes precedence over the environment variable.

 If the home directory is not writable, caching can be disabled by setting the TIMONI_CACHING=false environment variable.